 3/8: What is this angel’s name?
 In the 1970’s a local artist painted several murals of Noah and his ark (one is now located in the stairwell that leads from the first floor – just outside the Parlor on the west side – to the second floor – near the choir room).
 She also created a very large soft-sculpture angel.
 For a while, the angel floated above the pulpit, and eventually she made her way to hanging in the narthex.
 Apparently, a visiting youth group found her and hung her on the bell tower rope!
 The angel probably made her way to the Wesley Center at some point in the 1980’s, but her whereabouts today is unknown.
 Oh, she was named Gabriella!

-3/15: Each March for the past 22 years, FUMC has celebrated the anniversary of the church becoming a Reconciling Congregation.
+3/15: Each March for the past 22 years, FUMC has celebrated the anniversary of the church becoming a member church of the Reconciling Ministries Network.
 What does that mean?
 In the fall of 1996, while Mark Heiss was the Senior Pastor, a series of meetings were held to discuss a proposal from the Reconciling Congregation Program Committee that FUMC should become a Reconciling Congregation.
 The goal of these meetings was to thoughtfully discuss this proposal and reach a decision by consensus.
 Following the Administrative Council’s decision that it supported FUMC becoming a Reconciling Congregation, an all-church gathering was held on March 2, 1997, to put the question to the congregation as a whole.
 Those present at that gathering affirmed the conclusion reached by the Administrative Council and adopted the following statement: “Because we, First United Methodist Church of Boulder, believe God intends the church to be a community which embodies love, grace and justice for all people, we welcome all persons without regard to age, gender, marital status, race, ethnicity, sexual orientation, social or economic condition, disability or any other real or perceived separating condition.”
 The adoption of this statement confirmed that FUMC is, and has been since March 2, 1997, a Reconciling Congregation.
 At this time, there are nearly 1,000 Reconciling Congregations within the world-wide United Methodist Church, with over 30 of those being in Colorado.
 Today, FUMC continues to work for justice and to love kindness as we seek equality for all of God’s people.

 3/22: On Sunday, March 24, we’ll celebrate the 150th anniversary of what has become known as United Methodist Women (UMW).
 UMW inherits the vision and toil of women’s missionary societies that have existed since 1869.
 Its legacy began when the Methodist Woman’s Foreign Missionary Society first organized in Boston in response to the lack of health care and education for women and children in India.
 By November 1869, the WFMS had raised funds and sent Isabella Thoburn, an educator, and Dr. Clara Swain, a doctor, to India.
 Over time, strong women’s mission societies were formed and became powerful, independent women’s organizations, sending hundreds of missionaries all over the world.
 The Ladies Aid Societies, which had existed for many years, were incorporated into the missionary societies in the 1940s.
 Through reorganization and denominational mergers, these various groups were brought together.
 In 1973, United Methodist Women became the women’s mission organization of the United Methodist Church.
 FUMC’s Ladies’ Aid Society (later the Woman’s Society for Christian Service and still later United Methodist Women) was organized shortly after 1869.
 It has remained steadfast in its mission work both close to home and far away since that time.